dipakparmar443/postpage-edit-restriction-days/readme.txt

 == Changelog ==

+= 1.2 =
+* Updated default restriction period from 3 minutes to 3 days for improved usability.
+* Minor code optimizations for performance.

 = 1.1 =
 * Updated default restriction period from 3 minutes to 3 days for improved usability.
 * Minor code optimizations for performance.